What is a 'risk assessment'?

 - whether you have taken appropriate precautions to minimise the risk

-- use Safety Data Sheets to help you spot hazards and put risks in their true perspective.
+- Use Safety Data Sheets (SDS) to help you spot hazards and put risks in their true perspective.

 After assessment, risks may be controlled by:

-- elimination.
+- Elimination.
 The job is redesigned and the hazard is removed.
 Please note that the alternative method should not lead to a less acceptable product or less effective process.
-If hazard elimination is not successful or practical, then the next recommended control measure is:
+If hazard elimination is not successful or practical, then follow the next recommended control measure (2).

-- substitution.
+- Substitution.
 Replace the material or process with a less hazardous one.
-If no suitable or practical replacement is available, the next control measure to take is:
+If no suitable or practical replacement is available, then follow the next recommended control measure (3).

-- isolation.
+- Isolation.
 Separate the hazard from the operators by methods such as enclosing or guarding dangerous items of machinery.
-If isolation measures fail to control the risk, the next recommended control measure is:
+If isolation measures fail to control the risk, then follow the next recommended control measure (4).

-- engineering control.
+- Engineering control.
 Install additional machinery (such as local exhaust ventilation) to control the risk.
-If this method is not effective, the next control measure is:
+If this method is not effective, then follow the next recommended control measure (5).

-- safer work practices.
+- Safer work practices.
 An example of this is to reduce the time the worker is exposed to the hazard.
-Only after all the previous measures have been tried and found to be ineffective in controlling the risk should Personal Protective Equipment be considered.
+Only after all the previous measures have been tried and found to be ineffective in controlling the risk should Personal Protective Equipment be considered (6).

 - Look out for potential electrical and mechanical hazards in the workplace